patricklafrance/wmfnext-shell/README.md

 ## 📄 Basic usage

-In the following example, we'll focus solely on showcasing the happy path to create a federated application with this shell.
+In this example, we'll focus solely on showcasing the happy path to create a federated SPA with this shell.

-To do so, we'll only create a single remote module application (and of course an host application).
-To learn about the other features and options, have a look at the [guides](#📚-guides) and the [API](#🔧-api) section.
+To do so, we'll create a single remote module application (and of course an host application) and leave out static module application.
+To learn more about the other features and options of this shell, have a look at the [guides](#-guides) and the [API](#-api) section.

 ### Host application

-👉 Create a new application with the following files.
+👉 First, create a new application with the following files.

 ```
 host-app